metamorphic-spyware/EnroCrypt/Docs.md

 encrypted_value = enrocrypt.encryption.Encrypt('secret')
 print(encrypted_value)
 ```
-Warning: The List Returned Must Not Be Modified!
+Warning: The List Returned Must Not Be Modified! <br>
 Note: The Keys Are For One-Time-Use And Cannot Be Used Again and Again
 #### Data Must Be In Bytes Format And The Value Returned Will Be A List
 ### FileEncryption